ntclark/PostScript/PostScriptInterpreter/Readme.md

 ### PostScript rendering

-This project was built to *display*, or "render" PostScript sources exactly as they would look if they *were* transformed to PDF.
+The phase one aim of this project is to *display*, or "render" PostScript sources exactly as they would look if they *were* transformed to PDF.

 In fact, you may not want PDF at all, maybe you just want to paint the document in some Windows application window.
 No need to go to the extra, significantly complex, step of creating a PDF file, and then use some other tool, like pdfium, to display it.
 I've worked with pdfium hosting